nkadwaikar/nadeem-ops/Azure BootCamp/Week1-Identity-Governance/Day 1 RBAC + Managed Identity + Storage.md

 This confirms the VM authenticated using its **system‑assigned managed identity**.

----

-### 9.3 Access the Storage Account Using RBAC (No Keys)
+### 8.2 Access the Storage Account Using RBAC (No Keys)

-*This is the moment of truth — confirming that the VM's system‑assigned managed identity can authenticate to Azure and read blob data **without** any keys, passwords, or secrets*
+Verify that the VM's managed identity can authenticate and read blob data **without** any keys, passwords, or secrets:

 ```bash
 az storage blob list \